 We are WTM Responsible Tourism Supporters

-We will strive to promote issues that tackle climate change and actions that encourage our walkers and cyclists to respect the environment, landscape, and culture of our destinations; as well as supporting local communities along the different trails.
+We will strive to promote issues that tackle climate change and actions that encourage our walkers and cyclists to respect the environment, landscape, and culture of our destinations, as well as support local communities along the different trails.

-For a number of years, we have supported organisations that have inspired, motivated, or encouraged us to have a positive impact on the communities that we engage with.
+For several years, we have supported organisations that have inspired, motivated, or encouraged us to have a positive impact on the communities in which we engage.

 As part of our commitment to responsible and sustainable travel, we have developed the Greenlife Fund.